mavens-group/mavens-group.github.io/webpage/content/_index.md

         **MAVENs** (*Materials Advancing a Viable ENergy Future*), led by [Dr. Rudra Banerjee](https://mavens-group.github.io/author/rudra-banerjee/), is based in the [Department of Physics and Nanotechnology](https://www.srmist.edu.in/department/department-of-physics-and-nanotechnology/) at the [SRM Institute of Science and Technology](https://srmist.edu.in).

-        We address a central question in computational materials science:
+        Bloch's theorem rewards a perfect crystal with clean, classifiable states — and almost no real material obliges.
+Substitution, vacancies, and chemical mixing are not blemishes on an ideal lattice; they are what the material actually is.
+Disorder is intrinsic, and it is often the thing that decides whether a material works.

-        <div class="callout-question">How do we computationally design materials that solve energy and quantum challenges?</div>
+        <div class="callout-question">Predicting how disorder controls functional behaviour — from first principles — is the central problem of our research.</div>

-        We combine DFT, Monte Carlo simulations, and machine learning — using each where the physics demands it: DFT for electronic structure, Monte Carlo for finite-temperature collective behaviour, ML where compositional spaces become too large for direct first-principles study.
+        We combine DFT, Monte Carlo, spin-dynamics, and machine learning — using each where the physics demands it: DFT for electronic structure, Monte Carlo and spin dynamics for finite-temperature collective behaviour, ML where compositional spaces become too large for direct first-principles study.